najs-framework/najs-eloquent/README.md

 }
 ```

-By default, Najs will create 1 fields named `deleted_at`.
-It's `null` by default and has `Date` when document is deleted
+By default, Najs will create 1 field named `deleted_at` with value is `null` when document is not deleted and contains `Date` when it was deleted.
-.
 You can custom the field's name

 ```typescript
 // file: SoftDelete.ts